developerforce/SalesforceDurableGenericDemo/README.md

 3. Assign the included StreamingV2Demo permission set to your user
 4. Create the `/u/TestStreaming` StreamingChannel by subscribing to that channel name
     * You can create the channel by using the Workbench and going to Queries > Streaming Push Topics and selecting Generic Subscriptions.
 Enter the subscription as `/u/TestStreaming` and click 'Subscribe' (this will create the channel)
-    * You can also create the channel by using the "Streaming Channels" tab (you probably have to click the + to pull up the main tab list), and then from the "Streaming Channels" section create a new record.
 5. Push an event to the new channel
     * Query the ID of the channel by using the Workbench REST Explorer and doing a GET to `/services/data/v35.0/sobjects/StreamingChannel`.
 In thenRecentItems response, you should see the ID for `/u/TestStreaming`
     * Do a POST to `/services/data/v35.0/sobjects/StreamingChannel/<CHANNEL_ID>/push` with a payload of: